Shaun Reay: Early life

-Club career
+Career

 Darlington

 Reay started his career with Darlington on a YTS contract and impressed so much so that he was given his first professional contract on 13 October 2006, an 18-month contract which would expire at the end of the 2007–08 season.
 Darlington's youth development director Mick Tait described him as "a lively striker who has been causing defenders all sorts of problems with his movement and pace".
 Reay was given squad number 24 for the 2007–08 season.
 Whilst at Darlington Reay studied for a BTEC in Sports Science at East Durham & Houghall Community College in Peterlee, and was nominated for a Learning and Skills Council award by his club for continuing his studies at the same time that his football career was starting.
 He was also involved in a local road safety initiative, supported by Darlington F.C.

 Although Reay played at junior and reserve level, he made only four appearances for Darlington's first team.
 In the 2006–07 season he started one game and came on as a substitute twice, and the following season made only one substitute appearance.
 On 22 May 2008, Reay was released from his Darlington contract by manager Dave Penney.
 On 11 July 2008, after being released by the club a few weeks earlier, manager Penney announced that the club had in fact retained the young striker and handed him another chance, with the intention of sending him out on loan to gain experience.